mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 creates state to map a connection identifier, which might be a tuple, to a target IP address.
 Once this is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client.
-To indicate support of datagram mode, if requested by the client, the MASQUE server reflects the Datagram-Flow-Id Header from the client's request on the HTTP response.
+To indicate support of datagrams, if requested by the client, the MASQUE server reflects the Datagram-Flow-Id Header from the client's request on the HTTP response.

-Response contains outgoing IP address or IP range; optional for tunneling mode.
+The response MAY contain and IP-Address header indicating the outgoing IP address or IP address range selected by the proxy.

-All DATA frames received on that stream as well as all HTTP/3 datagrams with the specified Datagram-flow-ID are forwarded to the target server by adding an IP header (see section {{IP-header}} below) and sending the packet on the respective raw socket.
+All DATA frames received on that stream as well as all HTTP/3 datagrams with the specified Datagram-flow-ID are forwarded to the target server.

-IP packets received from the target server are mapped to an active forwarding connection and its payload is then respectively forwarded in an DATA frame or HTTP/3 datagram to the client (see section {{receiving}} below).
+IP packets received from the target server are mapped to an active forwarding connection and are respectively forwarded in an CAPSULE DATAGRAM frame or HTTP/3 datagram to the client (see section {{receiving}} below).

 ## Error handling

 TBD (e.g. out of IP address, conn-id collision)

-## IP address selection and NAT
+## IP address selection in flow forwarding mode

-Since a MASQUE server adds the IP header when sending the IP payload towards the target server, it also select an source IP address from its pool of IP address that are routed to the MASQUE server.
+In flow forwarding modee the proxy constructs the IP header when sending the IP payload towards the target server and it selects an source IP address from its pool of IP address that are routed to the MASQUE server.

 If no additional information about a payload field that can be used as an